From Legacy Chaos to Public Trust: Revamping the National Pet Registration System

 Introduction

 The Pet Registration Information System (PRIS) is the digital backbone of animal welfare in Taiwan, housing critical data on pets, owners, and strays.
 However, the system suffered from years of unstructured patch updates, rendering it nearly unusable.
-This project wasn't just about UI cleanup; it was about fixing a broken data pipeline.
-By improving usability, we aimed to increase accurate data entry from the public and vets, thereby empowering the government to make better decisions regarding stray animal management and welfare budgets.

 Stakeholder and Problem Statement